CMU-313/CMU-313.github.io/assignments/HW6.md

 **Important Note**:
 - We want to make sure that everyone is participating fully in the final project.
 For this project, we will be assessing participation in a variety of ways, including: artifact evaluation, self & peer evaluation (done as part of [individual reflection](#part-d-individual-reflection--peer-evaluations))
 - Credit due for the team will be awarded based on evidence of full participation in the team.
-Partial participation will recieve partial credit.
+Partial participation will receive partial credit.

 If severe teamwork issues arise please contact the course staff.